Abdullah Shehab

 Prof. Dr. Georgios Sianos MD, PhD, FESC is a Consultant Cardiologist and Interventional Cardiologist at Al Qassimi Hospital in Sharjah, UAE, Dr. Sianos specializes in coronary, structural, and percutaneous interventions, demonstrating his dedication to patient care and advanced cardiac procedures.
 In recognition of his expertise, he was elected as the President of the Working Group of Digital Cardiology of the Hellenic Society of Cardiology in 2022 and has also held the position of Nucleus Board Member of the same society in 2021.
 His extensive experience and commitment to advancing cardiology are underscored by his previous roles as a Consultant Cardiologist Interventional Cardiologist at Mediterraneo Hospital in Athens, Greece, and as a Professor of Cardiology in the Department of Cardiology at Aristotle University of Thessaloniki, where he contributed significantly to education, research, and innovation in the field.

-Ghadeera Al Mansoori, MD, MSc
+Ghadeera Al Mansoori

-Clinical Director of Congenital and Genetic Heart Diseases, Cardio-Obstetric Multidisciplinary, Assistant Professor, Head of Congenital and Genetic Heart Disease Working Group, Emirates Cardiac Society, Abu Dhabi, United Arab Emirates
+Head of Congenital and Genetic Heart Disease Working Group, Emirates Cardiac Society, Abu Dhabi, United Arab Emirates

-Ghadeera Al Mansoori, MD, MSc
+Ghadeera Al Mansoori

+Dr. Ghadeera Al Mansoori MD, M.Sc., MRCP, FRCPC is a Consultant Cardiologist at Sheikh Shakhbout Medical City in Abu Dhabi, UAE.
 Dr. Al Mansoori graduated with distinction in Medicine and Surgery from Dubai Medical College and obtained her Masters’ degree in Clinical Cardiac Pharmacology from the University of Aberdeen.
 Following her residencies training in Internal medicine and Adult Cardiology at the University of Toronto-Canada, Dr. Ghadeera Al Mansoori found her niche in Congenital and Genetic Heart disease, she pursued dual fellowships in Adult Congenital Heart Disease and Hypertrophic Cardiomyopathy at the Toronto Congenital Cardiac Center and Hypertrophic Cardiomyopathy Program, Toronto General Hospital, University Health Network, The University of Toronto.
+Dr. Al Mansoori is a Fellow of the Royal College of Physicians and Surgeons of Canada and Royal College of Physicians UK and a Diplomate of the American Board of Internal Medicin

 Gopal Bhatnagar